virgesmith/rust101/README.md

 ## neon-module

 node.js bindings for rust, JSON (de)serialisation, async functions.
+More [here](neon-module/README.md)...

 ## Number

-I'm new to algebraic enumerations and I like them!
-A lot.
+This is an attempt to understand algebraic enumerations...

 If you think the (signed) integer absolute value function `int abs(int)` is safe (in terms of having well-defined output for any input) you'd be wrong!
 The way two's complement works means there's one more negative integer than positive: with 8 bits that means the range of values is -128..127.
 So `abs(-128)` return value is outside its domain.